macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 19: May 24, 2020

+**Today's Progress**: #R9D19 Little progress on my game today.
+Spent most of the day at the beach with kids.
+Practice @ codewars: "The Coins of Ter | Round to the Next N" #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode

+**Thoughts:** Codewars Rank 359 - 8 hours of study.
+Goals: 1.
+Finish the Microverse curicullum

+## Day 18: May 23, 2020

+**Today's Progress**: #R9D18 Had an interwiew with a startup.
+Looked promising but it isn't.
+I do not want to work for them.
+Am I wrong to turn down a company I do not like?
+Practice @ Leetcode: "Path Sum III" #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode

+**Thoughts:** Codewars Rank 359 - 8 hours of study.
+Goals: 1.
+Finish the Microverse curicullum

 ## Day 17: May 22, 2020

 **Today's Progress**: #R9D17 3rd day on my RPG game.
 Spent 2 hours trying to understand why my BattleScene did not show.
 Practice @ Leetcode: "Binary Tree Level Order Traversal" #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode